Keyfactor/vmware-vcenter-orchestrator/README.md

 ### Important note about Trusted Root Chain Removal

 Trusted root chains can be added and removed from the vCenter certificate store through the orchestrator.
-Note that the vCenter instance will be put into a bad state if the SSL certificate's trusted root of the corresponding vSphere server is deleted from the certificate store.
+Note that the vCenter instance will be put into a bad state if the trusted root of the SSL certificate corresponding to the vSphere server is deleted from the certificate store.